jenshweber/grape/README.md

    (pattern
      (node 'n {:label "Person"}))})
 ```
 The visual representation of the above rule is given in the image below.
+(The visual representation is automatically generated when using Gorilla repl.
+It can also be generate manually by calling `document-rule` - see at the end of this manual).

 ![findPerson](https://raw.githubusercontent.com/jenshweber/grape/master/doc/images/find-person.png)

+Since `find-person` does change the graph in any way, it is also called a graph _test_ or a graph _query_.

+#### Applying a rule ####

+Rules (and graph tests) can be executed, simply by calling them.
+A call to `(find-person)` will return `false` if no Person node can be matched - or true otherwise.
+In case of an empty database, the call will return `false`.

-### Example 1: A simple rule to create one node
+### Example 1: A simple rule to create a Person node
-The following rule creates only one node.
+The following rule creates only one node (of type Person).
 It has an empty ```:read``` and ```delete``` part, so it matches any host graph and deletes nothing.

 ```clojure
 (rule 'create-jens!